 This is a really rough timeline often given out by the breeder.
 To be honest, the time can vary from before 6 weeks, all the way to 10 weeks.
 It’s not uncommon to see floppy ears at 8-10 weeks still.

 As well as the time differences, you may even witness one ear going up before the other.
 Just when you think it’s happening, that ear you saw perk upright, has suddenly gone floppy again!
-This happens too.
+Again, this is super common

 So from this, you can understand that it varies drastically and it’s hard to pinpoint an exact time.
 Ear development is quite erratic in growing puppies.